 Sam teaches mandolin, banjo, guitar, and Soundpainting at the Jalopy School of Music in Brooklyn, privately, and via Skype.
-He has also taught internationally at music schools in Cambodia and Thailand.
+He has also taught internationally at music schools in Mexico, Cambodia, and Thailand.
 As a teacher, he is eager to help students expand their instrumental technical knowledge while also furthering their musical development and improvisational language whatever their inclinations might be.
 Open dialogue and following student-driven curiosity are always central to his teaching.

 "I've been taking lessons from Sam for over a year, exploring musical styles spanning jazz, klezmer, and surf rock.
-Sam is an excellent teacher--always responsive to my musical interests and preferred learning styles, prepares useful materials, easygoing, knowledgeable, etc. Highly recommended!
+Sam is an excellent teacher--always responsive to my musical interests and preferred learning styles, prepares useful materials, easygoing, knowledgeable, etc. Highly recommended!"